Rules, policies and behavior

 For safety reasons, it’s imperative that the attendance office is notified if a student is not at school.
 Following the procedure below will help develop a sense of personal responsibility among students.

 Parents should contact the attendance office before 9 am on the day of absence, 020 7449 1208 or HSattendance@asl.org.
 If necessary, the attendance office will contact parents after 9 am to establish the whereabouts of students who are not at school.
 If no contact is made between the family and the attendance office, an automated email will be sent out at the end of each day alerting parents and students that class absence(s) has been recorded as unexcused.
-Please note that all communication with regard to attendance should go directly to the attendance office, although if sending an email, we encourage parents to copy advisers and affected teachers as appropriate.
+Please note that all communication with regard to attendance should go directly to the attendance office, although if sending an email, we encourage parents to copy advisors and affected teachers as appropriate.

 If you believe there has been an error with regard to attendance in a class, please contact the appropriate teacher immediately.

 Students who need to leave school before the end of the day for an appointment must have a parent or guardian contact the attendance office by 9 am on the day of the proposed absence.
 Students should sign out at the attendance office prior to leaving.
 A student may not leave school early unless the attendance office has permission from a parent or guardian.
-This does not include students using open-campus privileges during breaks, lunch or free periods.
+This does not include students using open-campus privileges during breaks, lunch, or free periods.

 We understand that there will be days when sickness or other special circumstances necessitate a student missing school.
 In certain cases—examples of which are listed below—absences will be excused by the School.